teo666/Universal-Motor-Controller/README.md

 ![alt text](./doc/img/power_eagle.png)

-note: all resisor are 1/4 watt except R8 that is 1 watt, C3 must have appropriate galvanic isolation over
+note: all resisor are 1/4 watt except R8 that is 1 watt, C3 must have appropriate galvanic isolation, for T2 I used a BTB16 couse BT138 gave me some problem.

 ### Feedback circuit

 ![alt text](./doc/img/tacho_eagle.png)

+note: note: all resisor are 1/4 watt, Vcc is 9 volts, IC1 can be replaced with another opamp